habitat-sh/on-prem-builder/on-prem-docs/migration.md

 The migration of the PostgreSQL data will be done via a `pg_dump` on the source and then restoring with `psql` on the target.

 IMPORTANT: For this migration, you will need to configure Chef Automate as an [OAuth Provider for Habitat Builder](https://automate.chef.io/docs/applications-setup/#authenticating-existing-chef-automate-and-builder-installations).
-You will then create local accounts in Chef Automate that match the userid's from your source Builder instance.
+Following the PostgreSQL data migration, you will need to create local accounts in Chef Automate that match the userids from your source Builder instance.

 ### Creating a fallback copy of Chef Automate Builder data